 - The molecules are moving in random directions.

-- There are no other attractive or repulsive force between these molecules.
+- There is no other attractive or repulsive force between these molecules.

 Validity of Ideal Gas Law